danielasele/alx-zero_day/README.md

-update readme for collaboration assignments
+Update readme for collaboration assignment